Universidad Francisco Marroquín

 Francisco Marroquín University (Spanish: Universidad Francisco Marroquín), also known by the abbreviation UFM, is a private, secular university in Guatemala City, Guatemala.
 It describes its mission as "to teach and disseminate the ethical, legal, and economic principles of a society of free and responsible persons."

-Founded by Manuel Ayau, in an attempt to counter what he perceived as "socialist" ideology at other universities in the country, Universidad Francisco Marroquín promotes libertarian ideology, and Milton Friedman once called it "one of the leading universities in Latin America."
+Founded by Manuel Ayau, in an attempt to counter what he perceived as "socialist" ideology at other universities in the country, Universidad Francisco Marroquín is a libertarian university, and Milton Friedman once called it "one of the leading universities in Latin America."

 History

 It was founded in 1971 by Manuel Ayau, known as Muso.
 Its namesake is Francisco Marroquín, an early bishop of Guatemala, educator and defender of the rights of the indigenous people.
 Started by members of Center for Economic and Social Studies with $40,000 and 125 students, UFM counted 2700 students in 2023.
 The philosophy statement says that "universities need to place themselves beyond the conflicts of their time so that science and academic freedom – which humankind will need at all times – may be preserved."

 On September 28, 2018, Universidad Francisco Marroquín opened a campus in Madrid and became the first Latin American university authorized to operate in Spain.